VictoriaMetrics/VictoriaMetrics/README.md

 1. Stop `vmstorage` node with `kill -INT`.
 2. Delete all the contents of the directory pointed by `-storageDataPath` command-line flag.
-3. Copy all the contents of the backup directory to `-storageDataPath` directory.
+3. Restore data from backup using [vmrestore](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/cluster/app/vmrestore/README.md) into `-storageDataPath` directory.
 4. Start `vmstorage` node.